 Silver in Sunshine (Stanza One)

 Silver in Sunshine is an ongoing project.
 Commenced sometime after 2000.
 Which is when my partner and I purchased and moved into our current house.
 This work is the first part of a poem to a place I have called home since the year 2000.
 In my spare time I’ve been exploring and capturing this vibrant and changing suburb on film and digital.
 It’s my way to immortalise the areas of my suburb which are overlooked.

 My formal education was primarily in analogue processes.
 This part of the project photographs are silver gelatin prints.
 This is the first of several exhibitions I hope to show over the coming years.
-The negatives span several years of production from 2006 to 2018.
+The negatives span several years of production from 2006 and is ongoing.
 All are silver gelatin prints 19cm x 19 cm.
 Hand printed using traditional silver gelatin printing processes in the summer 2018.

-One day, while whiling away time in between lunch and dinner, like so many others in Melbourne, I walked down a street that I knew would be full of life and activity.
+One day, while whiling away time in between lunch and dinner on a weekend, like so many others in Melbourne.
+I walked down a street that I knew would be full of life and activity.
 My aim was to make some interesting pictures of the activity, it was St. Patrick’s Day.
 While Australia is relatively secular by world standards, there are enough Irish visitors and distant relatives of the Irish immigrants integral to our history to make the day busy.
 It was also the weekend.